February 27, 2021

-The Kananaskis Ski Marathon is a cross-country ski loppet open to the public, taking place at the beautiful Peter Lougheed Provincial Park trail system, 90 minutes west of Calgary.
+The Cookie Race is a cross-country ski loppet open to the public.
+For 2021, will be taking place at the Canmore Nordic Centre trail, 60 minutes west of Calgary.
 Competitors enjoy great snow conditions, fabulous scenery, home-made cookies at aid stations, hot soup and buns at the finish line.

-Racers and non-racers can purchase Cookie Race Swag on the registration form.
+Racers and non-racers will be able to purchase Cookie Race Swag on the registration form.

 The Cookie Race is open to classic cross-country skiers ages 5 years old and up.